HimaxWiseEyePlus/Seeed_Grove_Vision_AI_Module_V2/EPII_CM55M_APP_S/app/ww_projects/ww130_cli/README.md

 - Image capture
 - Allow long messages to be sent to the WW130 (such as meta data), broken into a sequence of I2C messages.

+But should be OK to play with now.